AxelCrypto/Data-Base-Creation/README.md

 - from actors, export the actor_id to old_HDD
 - from film, export the film_id to old_ HDD

-After deleting all unusefull columns I now have old_HDD which serves as a connection btwn Actors and Films.
-This intermediary was necessary as their can be many actors in one movie or many movies for one actor.
+I then deleted all unusefull columns as now have old_HDD serves as a connection btwn Actors and Films.
+This intermediary is necessary as their can be many actors in one movie or many movies for one actor.
 The Categories.csv has been deleted after exporting the genre to film.csv.

-image.png

 ###  2.2 Film to Rental

 2 facts:
 - inventory is the link between film and rental.
 The other columns are unusefull.
-- the link towards rental is not complete as in the table inventory which linkes the inventory_id to the film_id, the inventory_id stops at 1k when it stops at 4.5k in rental's table.
+- the link towards rental is not complete.
+The table inventory which links the inventory_id to the film_id, its inventory_id stops at 1k when it stops at 4.5k in rental's table.

 2 conclusions:
 - There can be many rentals for one movie but only one movie per rental.
 Therefore we don't need intermediate between rental and intermediary.
 From the table inventory I exported the film_id to the table rental and removed the inventory table.
-- The only link of rental to the rest was through inventory which was not complete as it stoped at 1k.
+- The only link of rental to the rest was through inventory which is not complete as it stops at 1k.
 Therefore, I removed all inventory_id >1k from the rental's table as we could not link those to anything.

-Final result :
-image.png

 I then created the database designed and exported the data.